siren-js/best-practices/README.md

 Finally, if no `self` links had been present, the URI used to retrieve the entity would be the base URI since we have exhausted the entity graph.

+## Appendix A: API Documentation

+At minimum, Siren API documentation SHOULD describe the following:

+- `class` values
+- Names of `properties`
+- `name`s of `actions` and `fields`
+- Custom `rel` values

+The exact format of Siren API documentation is beyond the scope of this document.
+Consider using a format designed for documenting APIs like [ALPS](http://alps.io/) or [XMDP](https://gmpg.org/xmdp/).